The Life & Influence of Nelson Mandela

 - Event finishes at approximately 8.30pm.

 In aid of Alabaré

-All proceeds from this event will go to local homeless charity Alabaré.
-Alabaré's Homes, Drop In Centres and Training Facilities provide shelter, training and support to homeless and vulnerable people in Salisbury.
-Alabaré help them transform their lives, providing accommodation and helping them gain the skills, confidence and opportunities to live a fulfilled life.
+All proceeds from this event will go to Alabaré.
+Alabaré's Homes, Drop-In Centres and Training Facilities provide shelter, training and support to homeless and vulnerable people in the south and South-West of England and across Wales.
+At Alabaré we help transform lives, providing accommodation and helping people gain the skills, confidence and opportunities to live a fulfilled life.

 Date & Time

 7 - 9pm - Tuesday 8th June 2021

 Event, Media and Sponsorship Enquiries